Proper hand washing is the best defense against germs and sickness.

 - Prevent the spread of illness in your office or facility

-4. Rinse off the soap entirely under clear, running water.
+- Rinse off the soap entirely under clear, running water.

-5. Use a paper towel to dry your hands.
+- Use a paper towel to dry your hands.
 Try to avoid jet and warm air dryers, as both have been shown to spread germs.

-6. Apply 1 -2 squirts of hand sanitizer and rub the solution all over your hands – palms and fingers included.
+- Apply 1 -2 squirts of hand sanitizer and rub the solution all over your hands – palms and fingers included.

 HAND WASHING DON’TS

-- Fingers and nails matter – Don’t forget to wash between your fingers and under your nails
+- Don’t forget to wash between your fingers and under your nails

 WHEN TO WASH YOUR HANDS

-- Before and after eating.
+- Before and after eating

-- Prior to and after preparing/handling food.
+- Prior to and after preparing/handling food

-- After using the bathroom.
+- After using the bathroom

-- After visiting a public place and touching shared surfaces.
+- After visiting a public place and touching shared surfaces

-- Once you’ve come into contact with a contaminated surface.
+- Once you’ve come into contact with a contaminated surface

-- After you shake or hold hands with someone.
+- After you shake or hold hands with someone

-- As soon as you come home from work.
+- As soon as you come home from work

-- After touching pets.
+- After touching pets

-- After coughing or sneezing in your hands.
+- After coughing or sneezing in your hands

 HAND WASHING = HEALTH + WELLNESS

 In conclusion, hand washing is one of the best ways to stay healthy, promote and maintain wellness, and prevent the spread of illness and infection.
-Imagine the types of nasty bugs and viruses you’re protecting your body from when you take just 30 seconds to wash your hands a few times a day.
+Your body and the people in your life will thank you.
+Practice the tips listed above to stay healthy and safe.